Managing health issues

 1. Uruguay

 Nestled in between Brazil and Argentina, Uruguay is a highly desirable country for retirees wanting to retire in beautiful South America.
-Buying a home in Uruguay allows retirees to automatically be eligible for a temporary residency visa, which functions as a wonderful route for retires to obtain a long-term relocation option.
+Buying a home in Uruguay allows retirees to automatically be eligible for a temporary residency visa, which functions as a wonderful route for retirees to obtain a long-term relocation option.

 2. Chile

-While maintaining that urban lifestyle, you are able to still live comfortably off of an average of $1,000/month USD, as well as having the benefit of living in the country with the highest standard of the living & strongest economy and the lowest levels of corruption & poverty in all of South America.
+While maintaining that urban lifestyle, you are able to still live comfortably off of an average of $1,200/month USD, as well as having the benefit of living in the country with the highest standard of living & strongest economy and the lowest levels of corruption & poverty in all of South America.

 3. Argentina